danielendeg/nugetpackageupdate/specs/HARegion.md

 ***Note**: UK West (Public / United Kingdom) and North Central US (Public / United States)  are Satellite/Hub regions, but we are already deployed there and use them for HA.

-Based of current service footprint we need to deploy to additional **9 regions** to satisfy Ring 2 requirements.
+Based on current service footprint we need to deploy to additional **9 regions** to satisfy Ring 2 requirements.
 If we want to offer HA in every region then we need to deploy in additional **15 regions** from where we are today.

 ### Ring 1 pairing